Hermit

 Triumph Logo

 By the time Bonnie turned 37 years and 33,000 miles old in 2006 her wiring harness was showing quite a few signs of wear.
-That winter I powder coated the frame and since I had to remove the harness anyway, I decided to replace it.
+That winter I powder coated the frame and since I had to remove the harness anyway, I decided to replace it with a reproduction harness from British Wiring.

-That year I settled on a reproduction wiring harness from British Wiring, $159 US in 2006.
-The new harness was a beauty - fit perfectly and worked flawlessly for nearly 10 years before an accidental release of Lucas smoke during, ahem, routine maintenance, began making it fail intermittently.
+The British Wiring harness for my 1969 T102R went for US$159 in 2006 and it was a beauty: it fit perfectly and worked flawlessly for 10 years before an accidental release of Lucas smoke during, ahem, routine maintenance, degraded reliability with intermittent failures.

-A custom wiring harness seemed logical considering the modifications I'd made over time to Bonnie, including replacing ignition points with a Pazon, and replacing the zenner and selenium diodes with a Podtronics.
-And, too, a stock harness would necessarily include wiring for accessories not used on Bonnie, like horn, dip switch, oil pressure switch, etc. Better to put together a custom harness I decided.
+For this second harness replacement a custom wiring approach seemed logical in light of modifications I'd made to the Bonnie over time.
+These included replacing ignition points with a Pazon electronic ignition system, and replacing the zenner diode and selenium rectifier with a Podtronics power module.
+Also, a stock harness would include wiring for horn, handlebar dip switch, oil pressure switch, and turn signals; all things moved or removed.

-At a cost of $169 US I purchased a really serious bullet connector crimping tool, twice as much wire as I had estimated it would require, and plenty of bullets, spade and ring connectors, insulators, etc.
+For a total cost of US$169 I purchased everything I needed, again, from British Wiring.
+The order included a really serious bullet connector crimping tool, twice as much wire in all colors as I had estimated would be required, and more than enough bullets in all sizes, as well as spade and ring connectors, insulators, etc.

 List of supplies to create a custom wiring loom for a Triumph 650